Skip to content Skip to footer navigation

 "Several portable cots received performance scores as low as 20% simply because they had so many failures," says Kim.

-In fact, 18 of the 27 models in our current review failed to pass CHOICE's key safety requirements – that's two-thirds, a worryingly high proportion.
+In fact, 14 of the 22 models in our current review failed to pass CHOICE's key safety requirements – that's more than half, a worryingly high proportion.

 baby_sitting_in_portable_cot_with_netting_sides